MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 # Basic Model and Some Implications

-## Very Quick Outline of the Model
+## Very Brief Outline of the Model

 A *client* (library) has a *collection* of *documents* in digital form.
 A copy of the collection of documents is stored on a *server* somewhere.
-If the client maintains multiple copies of the collection of documents, the several copies are stored on separate servers.
+If the client maintains multiple *copies* of the collection of documents, the several copies are stored on separate servers.
 Customers retrieve documents from the server(s) to read them.
-An error may occur that corrupts a copy of a document or makes that copy inaccessible.
+An *error* may occur that corrupts a copy of a document or makes that copy inaccessible.
 In this case, we consider the copy to be *lost*.
 Other copies may still persist.
 If all copies of a document are lost, then the document itself is permanently lost.

+(All the italicized words are terms of art that are discussed in detail later.)

 ## The Simplest Case: Sector Errors